pro-dev-amit/mongo_app/README.md

 - Various settings such as database connection string, RabbitMQ port, ElasticSearch port etc. are defined in web.config file, please check out the appsettings section there.

 Note: I'll be adding more to this project as I move forward.
-Aim is to experiment with MongoDB, ElasticSearch & RabbitMQ keeping design paradigms such as extensibility and flexibility as top priorities.
+Aim is to experiment with MongoDB, ElasticSearch, RabbitMQ and Redis keeping design paradigms such as extensibility and flexibility as top priorities.